 1: To have “a list of SN RA report entries as a single NR container (i.e. NR RA-ReportList)”.

-=> It is not supported in R18 that UE reports NR RACH Report to LTE cell when the UE is in standalone LTE.

 And then, RAN2 discusses the following alternatives regarding how the UE includes the PSCell identities:

-Alt 1: List unique PSCell identities, i.e. if a PSCell occurs more than once in NR RA-ReportList, it is recorded only once in the list of PSCell identities
+Alt 1: Includes unique PSCell identities, i.e. if a PSCell occurs more than once in NR RA-ReportList, it is recorded only once in the list of PSCell identities

-Alt 2: List the last PSCell identity (in NR RA-ReportList)
+Alt 2: Includes the last PSCell identity (in NR RA-ReportList)

+Alt 3: No need to include any PSCell identity.
+The MN can forward the NR RA report container to the serving SN.

 All alternatives are feasible from RAN2 perspective, and RAN2 would like to check RAN3’s views on them, e.g. the feasibility, the impacts, and the preference.